tjmohr/docker-py-ws/README.md

 ## License

-This project is proprietary and not licensed for public use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing